esper-io/console_docs/docs/geofence/README.md

 ![](./images/GeofenceGridView.png)

-To look at an existing geofence, click on the name of the device from the list.
+To look at an existing geofence, click on the name of the geofence from the list.
 This will bring up an overview of the geofence.

 ![](./images/geofenceDetails.png)